hoangan182/manager_spending/README.md

  - Login
  - Save data to sqlite
  - Find and show data to listview
- - Find total and show total
+ - Find total and show total./n
 I have some issue:
 - I tried to use autocomplete text field and I can not to put current text when fill data back to text field.
 Finaly I used text field and trying to find the way to solve.